-$$OS = \left| 1.0861 ln \left(\frac{p}{q} \right) \right|$$
+$$OS = |1.086ln \left(\frac{p}{q}\right)|$$

-p = p-value of the t-test, or the probability that the classroom gains are significantly higher than the average state gains q = 1 - p
+p= p-value of the t-test, or the probability that the classroom gains are significantly higher than the average state gains q=1 - p

-The coefficient 1.0861 was used such that a p-value of .0001 (significantly low probability that such gains would occur) results in an outlier score of 10.
+The coefficient 1.086 was used such that a p-value of .0001 (significantly low probability that such gains would occur) results in an outlier score of 10.
 The natural log was taken to make the scale symmetric around small and large probabilities.
-Outlier scores are reported on a scale of 0 to 50.
 An outlier score of 10 or greater is considered different from the baseline.

 4 Jacob, B. & Levitt, S (2003).
-Rotten apples: An Investigation of the prevalence and predictors of teacher cheating, The Quarterly Journal of Economics, 118 (3), 843-877.
+Rotten apples: An Investigation of the prevalence and predictors of teacher cheating, The Ouarterly Journal of Economics, 118 (3), 843-877.